Original Tablescapes, Crafts & Jewish Holiday Hosting

 How to Make a Gumball Necklace — A Sweet & Fun DIY

 Looking for a whimsical, creative craft that’s just as fun to make as it is to wear?
-A gumball necklace checks all the boxes!
-Bright, playful, and cheerful, this candy-inspired accessory is perfect for party activities, craft tables, camp projects, or a rainy afternoon at home.
+A Gumball Necklace checks all the boxes!
+Bright, playful, and cheerful, this candy-inspired accessory is perfect for birthday parties, camp, playdates, or a rainy afternoon at home.

 Tips for Success

-• This project is recommended for ages 10 and up with adult assistance for making holes in the candy.
+• This project is recommended for ages 10 and up with adult assistance for making holes and threading the gumballs.

 • Try choosing gumballs in a color scheme to match a party theme or holiday.